Library and Media Center

 The Hunters Bend library has approximately 12,000 fiction and nonfiction books, professional material, online interactive books, and reference materials available to students every day.
-We provide resources and recreational reading materials that enable our students to become both information literate and lifelong readers.
-The library sees up to six 50 minutes classes a day and is available to students from 8:30AM - 3:30PM.
+We provide resources and recreational reading materials that enable our students to become both information-literate and lifelong readers.
+The library is available to students from 8:30AM - 3:35PM.

 Mission and Strategies